christianhaitian/PortMaster/ports.md

 Title="OpenTyrian ."
 Desc="OpenTyrian is an open-source port of the DOS game Tyrian.
 OpenTyrian 2.1 files are already included as they were made freeware sometime ago." porter="Christian_Haitian" locat="OpenTyrian.zip" runtype="rtr"

 Title="OpenXcom_Extended ."
 Desc="OXCE is an open source engine for running XCOM:Ufo Defense and Terror From the Deep.
 You will need to provide your own UFO Defense/TFTD game files.
 Read the README-port.txt file for details." porter="nl255" locat="Openxcom.zip"

+Title_F="Otto_Matic ."
+Desc="This is Pangea Software’s Otto Matic.
+Take control of the robot Otto Matic and save earth from aliens from Planet X" porter="brooksytech" locat="ottomatic.zip" runtype="rtr"

 Title="Owlboy ."
 Desc="A story-driven platform adventure game, where you can fly and explore a brand new world in the clouds.
 Text is not readable on devices with screens less than 5 inches.
 You must have a copy of Owlboy for Linux copied to the ports/owlboy/gamedata folder." porter="Johnny on Flame" locat="Owlboy.zip" mono="y"